Composing the human form

 During the first week of this class, Alicia will demonstrate the basic forms of the human body and how to assemble them into a naturalistic figure.
 Students will practice applying the canon of proportion, the rhythms of the body that tie the masses together, and the basic shapes of the masses.
 Teaching methods will include demonstrations and individual feedback, as well as group discussion.
 We’ll use a live model for reference when appropriate.
 During our museum visits, Alicia will highlight particular examples of sculptures that will help us to understand how artists have used the pose to communicate historically.
 These examples will provide subject matter for our classroom discussions and inspiration for the final project of Week 2.

 During the second week, students will each design an individual pose to express a chosen theme.
-They’ll have the week to design their pose in plastiline.
+They’ll have the week to design their pose at a 12″ scale in plastiline.
 Students will work out the physical expression of their concept drawing on the figure modeling process introduced in week 1, the inspiration of the historical examples in Rome, and importantly, the idea they want to express.

 Here are some answers to frequently asked questions about this workshop.
 If you have a question that isn’t addressed in the workshop description or these faqs, use the “Ask a Question” button and we will be happy to get you the information!